 A national priority for ONRSR is defined as a rail safety area of regulatory focus that applies to multiple jurisdictions and operators and warrants a sustained period of regulatory attention.
-ONRSR typically targets its national priorities through operator-centric national compliance projects or industry-wide safety improvement projects.
+ONRSR typically targets its national priorities through operator-centric national compliance projects or industry-wide, education-focused safety improvement projects.

-ONRSR applied a structured, evidence-based risk assessment process to identify the following four national priority areas of regulatory focus for the 2018 calendar year:
+ONRSR applied a structured, evidence-based risk assessment process to identify the following four national priority areas of regulatory focus: